tpierrain/SmokeMe/README.md

 ```
 More than easy.
 All you have to do is to add a reference to the **SmokeMe** lib
-in your API project.
+in your API project for it to be able to find all of them.
 That's it!
 ```

 ### 4. How to code and declare a smoke test?